hustvl/SparseInst/README.md

 **Note:**
 * **We will continue adding more models** including more efficient convolutional networks, vision transformers, and larger models for high performance and high speed, please stay tuned &#128513;!
 * Inference speeds are measured on one NVIDIA 2080Ti.
 * We haven't adopt TensorRT or other tools to accelerate the inference of SparseInst.
-However, we are working on it now and will provide support for ONNX, TensorRT, and [Blade](https://github.com/alibaba/BladeDISC) as soon as possible!
+However, we are working on it now and will provide support for ONNX, TensorRT, MindSpore, [Blade](https://github.com/alibaba/BladeDISC), and other frameworks as soon as possible!
 * AP denotes AP evaluated on MS-COCO *test-dev2017*
 * *input* denotes the shorter side of the input, *e.g.*, 512x864 and 608x864, we keep the aspect ratio of the input and the longer side is no more than 864.
 * The inference speed might slightly change on different machines (2080 Ti) and different versions of detectron (we mainly use [v0.3](https://github.com/facebookresearch/detectron2/tree/v0.3)).
 If the change is sharp, e.g., > 5ms, please feel free to contact us.
 * For `aug` (augmentation), we only adopt the simple random crop (crop size: [384, 600]) provided by detectron2.
+* We adopt `weight decay=5e-2` as default setting, which is slightly different from the original paper.

 ## Installation and Prerequisites